-Years 2-3: One meeting each year (one of these can be the Qualifying exam)

-Year 4: One meeting and a one-page written progress report (spaced roughly evenly in the year).
-CGAP also strongly encourages students to schedule one-on-one meetings with committee members during their

-4th year, using the written progress report as starting point for discussion.
+Years 2-3: One meeting each year (these can be the Qualifying exam and Pre-Proposal meeting) Year 4: One meeting and a one-page written progress report (spaced roughly evenly in the year).
+CGAP also strongly encourages students to schedule one-on-one meetings with committee members during their 4th year, using the written progress report as starting point for discussion.
 Years 5+: Two meetings each year